jennego/greet-machine/README.md

 I hate greetings so this is going to be my greeting machine!

+*It may or be socially acceptable.
+Use at your own risk.

+- Will try foundation<
+- Write Name in field
+- Buttons to generate type of message?
+Menu
+- Text to speech (responsivevoicejs?) </li>
+-  Easy copy-paste
+- Thesaurus for mad-lib type things (click highliight and select)
 ***************

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).